diana-alamari/DH110-21/a01/README.md

 - Bad: Page sources particularly for news updates are very confusing between which to maneuver.
 The “news”, “press release”, and “featured” selections above each news update blog are misleading; they all lead to their own pages only when you click them on those news blog pages.
 There is no option to undo those selections and head back to the main news menu on those pages, even though those pages say that they subsequently are derived from that “news” page.

 > **Suggestions**
+> - Add options to head back to the main news menu on those pages.